Maintenance

 healthStructural integrity checks — empty pages, index sync, log coverage, tag validation

-healAuto-fix issues found by health and lint (creates missing pages, repairs links)
+healAuto-fix issues found by health (creates missing pages, repairs links)

 statsWiki dashboard — page counts by type, tag distribution, link density